brown-ccv/react-volume-viewer/README.md

 The only required props are the model's path and it's minimum and maximum data points.
 The model's path should be imported into the project and passed in from there - see the [example](#example) project.

+CSS styling for the height must be provided and a custom width can be provided as well.
+The styling can be passed in through classes or inline styles.

 ```jsx
 VolumeViewer.propTypes = {
   /** The current color map (path to the image).
 It will default to grayscale if no colorMap is provided. */